Reinforcement Learning and Machine ethics:a systematic review: The analysis

-Similar to observing the component of the RL algorithm modified, it was also interesting to categorize and analyse the RL \textit{paradigm} adopted to bring about ethical behavior.
-By \textit{paradigm}, we refer to the type of RL used based on which the relevant component is modified.
-We briefly introduced some of the RL paradigms in Section \ref{RL_basics}, such as inverse RL, multi-objective RL, constrained RL, etc. Each of these paradigms has variants and sub-variants, but these variations within paradigms largely function in a similar fashion.
-In Table \ref{tab:framework}, we specify the paradigms and the corresponding research works.
+Similar to observing the component of the RL algorithm modified, it was also interesting to categorise and analyse the RL \textit{framework} adopted to bring about ethical behaviour.
+By \textit{framework}, we refer to the type of RL used based on which the relevant component is modified.
+We briefly introduced some of the RL frameworks in Section \ref{RL_basics}, such as inverse RL, multi-objective RL, constrained RL, etc. Each of these frameworks has variants and sub-variants, but these variations within frameworks largely function in a similar fashion.
+In Table \ref{tab:framework}, we specify the frameworks and the corresponding research works.

 Most of the researchers adopted multi-objective RL (MORL) and inverse RL (IRL).
 The advantage of using MORL is that ethics specifications can be codified as part of the reward function, in addition to the main objective.
-An MORL agent navigates its environment, maximizing its reward thereby fulfilling its main tasks along with ethical sub-tasks, or in many cases, completes its main task in an ethical manner.
+An MORL agent navigates its environment, maximising its reward, thereby fulfilling its main tasks along with ethical sub-tasks, or in many cases, completes its main task in an ethical manner.
 While in IRL, the agent learns an optimal reward function based on an ethical policy demonstrated by an expert.
-Variations of IRL include, co-operative IRL, and adversarial IRL, which use human experts as a co-operative and adversarial means, respectively, rather than an expert teacher, to embed ethical behaviour in an artificial agent.
+Variations of IRL include co-operative IRL, and adversarial IRL, which use human experts as co-operative and adversarial means, respectively, rather than an expert teacher, to embed ethical behaviour in an artificial agent.

-Other techniques such as constrained RL and safe RL, teach an agent to ethically navigate an environment by avoiding unethical states or policies.
-Apart from these RL paradigms, several researchers also adopted \textit{regular} RL, which refers to RL algorithms such as multi-arm bandits, deep Q-learning, actor-critic models, etc., which most applications of RL use.
-Finally, other RL algorithms include dynamic self-organizing maps \cite{chaput_multi-agent_2021}, multi-agent RL \cite{sun_designing_2018}, social RL \cite{rolf_social_2018}, implicit RL \cite{plebe_neurocomputational_2015} and affinity-based RL \cite{DBLP:journals/aiethics/VishwanathBGMO23}.
-We also observe several uses of multi-agent RL, across these frameworks, however, for simplicity's sake, we did not single out this categorization.
+Other techniques, such as constrained RL and safe RL, teach an agent to ethically navigate an environment by avoiding unethical states or policies.
+Apart from these RL frameworks, several researchers have also adopted \textit{regular} RL, which refers to RL algorithms such as multi-arm bandits, deep Q-learning, actor-critic models, etc., which most applications of RL use.
+Finally, other RL algorithms include dynamic self-organising maps \cite{chaput_multi-agent_2021}, POMDP \cite{Abel2016ReinforcementLA}, multi-agent RL \cite{sun_designing_2018}, social RL \cite{rolf_social_2018}, implicit RL \cite{plebe_neurocomputational_2015} and affinity-based RL \cite{DBLP:journals/aiethics/VishwanathBGMO23}.
+We also observed several uses of multi-agent RL, across these frameworks; however, for simplicity's sake, we did not single out this categorisation.